azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">In the deepest, darkest parts of a forest lived a strong and beautiful beast princess</p>
+<p align="center">In the deepest, darkest parts of a forest lived a strong and beautiful beast princess.
+Beckoned by the moonlight, she wandered into a land of humans, and in the moonlit garden of a small castle, she fell in love with a prince.</p>
 </td>
 </tr>
 </table>